The Maids' The Maids (2014)

 Residency: Park Avenue Armory, 2014

-Artists: Kathryn Hamilton, Laudiceia Calixto, Rita Oliveira, Terence Mintern, Isabel Sanchez, Brian Oh, Rebeca Medina, Juan Betancurth, Giovanna Almeida, Sofia Ortega Cordoba.
+Artists: Kathryn Hamilton, Laudiceia Calixto, Rita Oliveira, Terence Mintern, Isabel Sanchez, Brian Oh, Rebeca Medina, Juan Betancurth, Giovanna Almeida, Bruce Steinberg and Sofia Ortega Cordoba.

 In The Maids' The Maids, Kathryn Hamilton and Sister Sylvester company members partnered with domestic household workers in New York City to devise a response to Jean Genet’s notorious 1947 one-act The Maids.
 Using Genet’s central device of maids role-playing as their employer to expose the subtle (and not-so-subtle) humiliations involved in domestic labor and the experience of immigrants, the performance invites contemporary domestics to use the theatrical space to stage experiences from their own lives.
 What emerges is a portrait of two separate New York Cities: a city that serves and a city that is served.
 One is for the increasingly affluent English speakers who can afford domestic workers, while the other—separated by language—is that of precarious laborers, often illegal immigrants, who serve them.
 In the waste and excess of this rich people’s playground, who cleans up the mess?